 For me, 16th Street Mall was best enjoyed by simply strolling along the entire street, taking in the shops and people and architecture and public art.
 I’m not much of a shopper, but I really loved soaking in the scenery here – it’s definitely one of Denver’s most attractive and bustling streets!

-If you keep heading northwest along 16th street from the Colorado State Capital, you’ll eventually hit Larimer Street.
+If you keep heading northwest along 16th street from the Colorado State Capitol, you’ll eventually hit Larimer Street.
 Turn left on this street and walk just one block more, and you’ll find yourself in one of Denver’s hottest shopping and dining districts – Larimer Square.

 Like I said, I’m not really into shopping, so I found that there wasn’t much to keep me entertained in Larimer Square.
 However, it’s an extremely scenic area with pretty Victorian buildings and a permanent installation of canopy lights.
 Perfectly for a quick look around and a photo or two!